phinguyen202/phinguyen202/README.md

 Hi there 👋

-I’m Phi, a software engineer and a camper.
-Yeah, I spend most of the time to build useful and interesting softwares because I love to do that.
-And I love camping too, get up in the forest, taste a Vietnamese coffee and listening the sound of nature.
-It make me more creative and ready for any journey.
+I’m Phi, a software engineer, and a camper.
+Yeah, I spend most of the time building useful and interesting software because I love to do that.
+And I love camping too, get up in the forest, taste Vietnamese coffee, and listening to the sound of nature.
+It makes me more creative and ready for any journey.

-🟢  Status:  Finding a new job, on office or remote, especially related to musical instrument or outdoor equipment insductry.
+🟢 Status: Finding a new job, in-office or remote, especially related to musical instrument or outdoor equipment industry.
 ## 📝 Blog Posts

 <br>